THIRU9573/INDIAN-TOURISM-WEBSITE/README.md

 # Final Project Statement
 The Indian Tourism Website Documentation provides a comprehensive guide to a project dedicated to showcasing India's diverse tourism destinations.
 Utilizing HTML5, CSS3, and Bootstrap, the website prioritizes clarity and intuitiveness with a welcoming homepage, detailed destination pages, and a responsive navigation bar.
-The design strategy ensures seamless adaptability across devices, emphasizing content richness on historical significance, cultural highlights, and tourist attractions.
+The design strategy ensures seamless adaptability across devices, emphasizing content richness on historical significance,cultural highlights, and tourist attractions.
 Rigorous testing guarantees a consistent and compatible user experience across browsers, culminating in a user-friendly platform promoting India's tourism offerings.